 - The hostname1 field defines the hostname that users need to specify when they want to log into a node.
-The text in the hostname1 field is the text that appears in the output for most SMC commands when the command generates output. - The cluster definition file specifies a multicast installation that uses udpcast transport for the flat compute nodes, service1 and service101. - The top-level switch, mgmtsw0, is defined as spine switch and serves the head network.
-Switch mgmtsw1 is defined as a leaf switch and serves the routed management network, head2. - The definition for both switches includes ice=no because this cluster has no SGI ICE components.
+The text in the hostname1 field is the text that appears in the output for most SMC commands when the command generates output. - The cluster definition file specifies a multicast installation that uses udpcast transport for the flat compute nodes, service1 and service101. - The top-level switch, mgmtsw0, is defined as spine switch; this switch is always connected to the admin node.
+Switch mgmtsw1 is defined as a leaf switch and is connected to the spine switch, mgmtsw0. - The definition for both switches includes ice=no because this cluster has no SGI ICE components.